typesafehub/conductr-doc/src/main/play-doc/developer/DeployingBundles.md

 Once you've created a bundle you can deploy it using ConductR's RESTful API, even using [curl](http://curl.haxx.se/) if you want.
 However we've made it a little easier than that.
 You can of course use ConductR's CLI as discussed in the [[Operations guide|CLI]].
 Alternatively, given that we've been discussing bundling your application or service mostly from an sbt perspective, you can use [sbt-conductr](https://github.com/sbt/sbt-conductr#sbt-conductr).
 The sbt plugin makes the same commands available within the sbt session as the `conductr-cli` on the terminal.

+The quickstart section introduced the `install` command so that you can conveniently load and run your entire project in ConductR.
+You can also control the loading and running of a bundle with `conduct` sub commands.

-To deploy a bundle use the `conduct load` command:
+To load a bundle use the `conduct load` command:

 ```bash
 conduct load <HIT THE TAB KEY AND THEN RETURN>